yash9111/questdb.io/docs/reference/api/java-embedded.md

 #### Configure Cairo engine

 CairoEngine is a resource manager for the embedded QuestDB.
-Its main function is to facilitate concurrent access to pools of `TableReader` and `TableWriter` instances.
+Its main function is to facilitate concurrent access to pools of `TableReader` and suitable writer instances.

 ```java title="New CairoEngine instance"